dylanaraps/dotfiles/scripts/fetch/README.md

 #### getgpu doesn't show my exact video card name

-If you're output looks like this:
+If your `lspci | grep "VGA"` output looks like this:

 ```
 01:00.0 VGA compatible controller: NVIDIA Corporation Device 1401 (rev a1)